Jean-Louis Gergorin: January 28, 2010 Judgement of the Tribunal de Grande Instance (Higher District Court of First Instance) de Paris

 On October 20, 2009, the public prosecutor requested an 18-month prison sentence and a €45,000 fine against Jean-Louis Gergorin.

-On January 28, 2010, he was found guilty of slanderous denunciation, use of forgery, concealment of breach of trust and theft, and sentenced to three years in prison—of which 21 months was suspended—and fined €40,000 euros by the Paris criminal court.
+On January 28, 2010, he was found guilty of slanderous denunciation, use of forgery, concealment of breach of trust and theft, and sentenced to three years in prison—of which 21 months was suspended—and fined €40,000 by the Paris criminal court.
 Some salient excerpts from the judgment are below: